Writing Children’s Books

 Visit otis.edu/ce for first class materials.

 Instructor: Deborah Nourse Lattimore received her BA in art history and Ancient Near Eastern and pre-Columbian studies at the University of California, Los Angeles.
-The illustrator and author of over thirty-five children's and educational books, she is the recipient of the prestigious PEN Award, ACLU Award in Art for Civil Liberties, and the Color Me Bright Foundation Award.
+The illustrator and author of over thirty-five children's and educational books, she is the recipient of the prestigious PEN Award, ACLU Award in Art for Civil Liberties, the Color Me Bright Foundation Award, and most recently, the 2019 Franklyn Liegel Award at Otis College.
 Her books are in the California Collection, and her illustrations are in numerous museums and personal collections.